Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 Remembering long IP addresses for every website would be a nightmare, so in the 1980s the Domain Name System (DNS) was developed.
 DNS is like an old-fashioned phone book.
 Phone books listed the names of people and businesses in town with the numbers where they could be reached.
 Similarly, DNS associates human-friendly hostnames with the IP addresses of their servers, so users can type *wikipedia.org* into their browsers instead of 198.35.26.96.

-On Windows, you can check a domain's IP address(es) in the Command Prompt application with `nslookup.` The command `nslookup orbiscascade.org` will return the result below, showing the IPv6 and IPv4 addresses of the server for the Orbis Cascade Alliance website on AWS.
+On Windows, you can check a domain's IP address(es) in the Command Prompt application with `nslookup.` You can find this application by searching Windows for "command" or "cmd," or under the Control Panel > System and Security > Windows Tools.
+(The path will be different in versions before Windows 11.)

+The command `nslookup orbiscascade.org` will return the result below, showing the IPv6 and IPv4 addresses of the server for the Orbis Cascade Alliance website on AWS.

     Name:       orbiscascade.org
     Addresses:  2600:1f14:1aa9:8f00:6368:4f33:28c5:1f50